Bowlesy666/exo-game/README.md

 ![EXO Banner](images/exo-banner.png)

 # EXO!

 EXO! is a command line tic-tac-toe game written in Python.

-Users take it in turns against the computer to get three in a row, each time there is a winner or a tie the score board is displayed.
+Users take it in turns against the computer to get three of their marks in a row, each time there is a winner or a tie the score board is displayed.

 ![Am I Responsive](images/exo-amiresponsive.png)

+___

+## UX

+### User Stories

+* Older generations looking to play an easy game to remind them of their youth
+* Users wanting to play the game but do not want to waste paper
+* Users wanting to play the game and have the score calculated for them each time they play
+* Users who want to play the game but have no one to play with

+### Target Audience

+* Game is targetted at all users, young or old, looking to play an easy game

-## Game Play
+### Game Play

 * You are given a display of 3 by 3 squares, total of 9
 * You, the player, must give your name